 In this case, however, it is not clear if the applicable exemption for CIT purposes at the level of the pension funds enables either (i) the operation of a withholding tax exemption upon payment of income from the AIF to the pension fund or, alternatively, (ii) the attribution to the pension funds the right to claim a refund of the CIT withheld.
-To the best of our knowledge, the tax authorities have not provided any public guidance in this respect up to this moment.
+To the best of our knowledge, the tax authorities have not provided any public guidance in this respect up as of the time of writing.